-There are many tactics for increasing visibility such as: adding key skills which renders you 13 times more likely to be found; joining groups (group members can see and contact you without having to connect); providing other LinkedIn users with a recommendation (you are then visible to their network); making sure your settings are such that the general public can see your entire profile (there’s no point hiding); and adding recommendations to your own profile (you are 3 times more likely to be contacted about an opportunity if your profile displays a portfolio of strong recommendations).
+There are many tactics for increasing visibility such as: adding key skills which render you 13 times more likely to be found; joining groups (group members can see and contact you without having to connect); providing other LinkedIn users with a recommendation (you are then visible to their network); making sure your settings are such that the general public can see your entire profile (there’s no point hiding), and adding recommendations to your own profile (you are 3 times more likely to be contacted about an opportunity if your profile displays a portfolio of strong recommendations).

 Should you indicate that you’re actively seeking contract work, or mention when your current contract expires?

-Absolutely; anything that helps the recruiter understand your availability is a good idea and of course, if you are soon to complete an assignment, recruiters are going to be much keener to contact you that if you have just started a 12 month contract.
+Absolutely; anything that helps the recruiter understand your availability is a good idea and of course, if you are soon to complete an assignment, recruiters are going to be much keener to contact you that if you have just started a 12-month contract.